lauritis-reyes/lauritis-reyes/readme.md

 <h1 align="center">Hi 👋, I am LAURA REYES</h1>
 <h3 align="center">Who I am?</h3>

-- 🖥 I am a Product Designer UI/UX and Frontend Developer
+- 🖥 I am a Product Designer UI/UX with Frontend skills

 - 🖌 I have 4 years of experience in Graphic Design and 2 of them in UX/UI